vernjan/tech-notes/notes/cpp/OOP.md

 3) When an object **is constructed based on another object** of the same class.
 4) When the compiler generates a temporary object.

+### Member initializer list

+- `: member1(val1), member2(val2) {}`
+- member variables are initialized before the constructor body is executed
+- can be used to initialize `const` members
+- members can belong to this or super class

 ### Converting constructor (`explicit`)

 - constructor that can be called with a single argument